marinaesca/solace-interview/DISCUSSION.md

       Updated reset button to update the search term label, and updated the search input to correctly track current search term.

-- Glaring bug no 6.
+- [x] Glaring bug no 6.
       Unhandled Runtime Error
       Error: Hydration failed because the initial UI does not match what was rendered on the server.
       See more info here: https://nextjs.org/docs/messages/react-hydration-error
+      Warning: In HTML, <th> cannot be a child of <thead>.
+      This will cause a hydration error.

+      The table head was missing the <tr> row.

-- Glaring bug no 7.
+- [x] Glaring bug no 7.
       Warning: Each child in a list should have a unique "key" prop.

+      Added keys to each use of .map()

 2. Improve the design UI/UX to make the experience better for prospective patients.
 We value design heavily at Solace so feel free to flex your skills in this area.
 The repo is set up with tailwind but feel free to use any styling framework you’d like.
 3. Consider both frontend and backend performance improvements.
 Assume we have a database of hundreds of thousands of advocates we need to search through.